-[In February 2010, Second Line of Defense followed up its interview with the Osprey squadron, just before their deployment to Afghanistan, with an interview with Lieutenant Colonel "Buddy" Bianca, USMC.]
+[IN FEBRUARY 2010, Second Line of Defense followed up its interview with the Osprey squadron, IUST BEFORE THEIR DEPLOYMENT TO AFGHANISTAN, WITH AN INTERVIEW WITH LIEUTENANT COLONEL "BUDDY" BIANCA, USMC.]

-he most compelling point underscored by the squadron commander is how, in effect, the Osprey has inverted infrastructure and platform.
-Normally, the infrastructure shapes what the platform can do; a rotorcraft or a fixed wing aircraft can operate under specific circumstances.
-Osprey's range and speed shapes an overarching infrastructure allowing the ground forces to range over all of Afghanistan or to be supported where there are no airfields or where distributed forces need support.
+he most compelling point underscored that we can land at dozens of these places in a by the squadron commander is how, single day-move mail, food, water, in some cases building equipment.
+We have run the whole gamut in effect, the Osprey has inverted infrastructure and platform.
+Normally, of support operations.
+We've done external lift the infrastructure shapes what the operations; we've done deliberate actions for assault platform can do; a rotorcraft or a fixed wing insert looking to kick in the door. aircraft can operate under specific circumstances.
+Day-to-day, we circulate and circumscribe the Osprey's range and speed shapes an overarching battlefield.
+And we do that in concert with the infrastructure allowing the ground forces to range H-53s.
+Typically the H-53s or the other aircraft will over all of Afghanistan or to be supported where work closer to Camp Leatherneck and the V-22s there are no airfields or where distributed forces will range out to the far reaches. need support.
 The Osprey's envelopment role in Afghanistan is evident as well as it can provide the other end of the operational blow for the ground forces or rotorcrafts in hot pursuit of Taliban.
 The Osprey can move seamlessly in front of the land forces and allow different lines of attack to be pursued.
 The envelopment role was not the focus of the interview because of security considerations, but anecdotal evidence suggests the role.